strategy-coach/spry/lib/assembler/README.md

 your primary sources (SQL, Bash) lack native plugin systems.
 Spry discovers foundries by annotation, invokes them in the right phase, and materializes their outputs in a consistent way.

-## Stores

-Spry writes generated files and can keep a database in sync using stores:

-- Filesystem store: `spry.d/auto/*`—generated SQL/JSON/Markdown you can inspect
-  or commit.
-- Database store: an optional SQLite table that SQL-accepting tools (for example, tools like SQLPage) can read to render pages or views.

 ## Positioning: where Spry fits